doctor who scarf

 grey

-You can always compare yarn to commonly found red bell pepper, Bosc pear, turmeric, roasted peanuts, tarnished copper coins, red onion and steel wool.
+You can always compare yarn to commonly found red bell pepper (to be replaced with a better example soon), Bosc pear, turmeric, roasted peanuts, tarnished copper coins, red onion and steel wool.
 Vegetables and coins will vary, but these will put you in the right direction.
 Click to enlarge.

-I had decided to abandon single brand profiles, but there have been enough requests that they simply must be reintroduced.
-Following those are compatible combinations that have been tested for reliable gauge and blocking.
-Best colors are highlighted, and problem areas are noted.
+Both single brand profiles and compatible combinations are presented here.
+They have been tested for reliable gauge and blocking.
 Recently manufactured lots from each brand are occasionally checked to ensure that colors and quality are the same.
-Notice that some choices will change rank or disappear.
+Unfortunately, colors eventually get discontinued.

 red 1